 - A hyper-elastic material becoming unstable at high values of strain.

 - The onset of perfect plasticity.

-- Cracking of concrete or other material failures that causes softening of the material response.
+- Cracking of concrete or other material failures that cause softening of the material response.

-4. A non-positive-definite shell section stiffness defined in a UGENS routine.
+4. A non-positive-definite shell section stiffness is defined in a UGENS routine.

 5. The use of a pretension node that is not controlled by using the *BOUNDARY option and lack of kinematic constraint of the components of the structure.
 In this case, the structure could fall apart due to the presence of rigid body modes.
 The warning messages that result may include one related to negative eigenvalues.

 6. Some applications of hydrostatic fluid elements.